-The first CAP Annual Monitoring Report summarizes the County’s progress through 2018 and is now available to the public online at the CAP website, and at County libraries and other public buildings.
-The County has also revamped its CAP website to be more interesting and engaging, more interactive, and to more ways to get you involved in sustainability.
-Visit our updated website at sandiegocounty.ca.gov/sustainability to read our first annual report and learn more.
+The first Climate Action Plan Annual Monitoring Report summarizes the County’s progress through 2018 and is now available to the public online at the Climate Action Plan website, and at County libraries and other public buildings.
+The County has also revamped its Climate Action Plan website to be more interesting and engaging, more interactive, and to offer more ways to get involved in sustainability efforts.

 Regional partnerships are a key to developing long-term strategies that promote healthy communities throughout the region and help the County achieve sustainability goals.
 See how the County has built on partnerships to advance these efforts over the past year in the following examples: